A Beginner´s Guide to Buying, Selling, Using, and Mining iExec RLC:

 RLC is the crypto coin that can function on iExec’s decentralized cloud marketplace.
 RLC stands for ‘Runs on Lots of Computers’ and these coins can be used to access off-chain resources on the platform.

 RLC has its own Reddit page that references articles and contains discussions about the coins.
 A majority, if not all public information about iExec and RLC tokens is online, so Reddit can provide avenues to research further definitions and explanations.

 iExec RLC coins cannot be acquired with USD, GBP, or other fiat currencies.
-Those interested in purchasing RLC must first create a crypto wallet, a digital bank account that houses crypto coins.
+Those interested in purchasing RLC must first create a crypto wallet, a digital ‘bank account’ that houses crypto coins.
 Next, they must find an exchange where RLC is traded, such as Bittrex or Liqui.
-The account(s) registered with a crypto exchange can be funded with cash or with a credit card.
+The account(s) registered with a crypto exchange can be funded with cash or credit card.
 Then, users must purchase BTC, ETH, or USDT which can then be exchanged for RLC coins.
-Because RLC is a relatively low volume coin, it isnt as accessible as larger, more popular coins like Bitcoin or Ethereum.
+Because RLC is a relatively low volume coin, it isn’t as accessible as larger, more popular coins like Bitcoin or Ethereum.

 In order to cash out of an RLC position, users must first convert their RLC coins into another cryptocurrency like BTC or ETH.
 Once this transaction has taken place, they must sell their BTC or ETH for a fiat currency like USD or GBP.
 Then users must move the money to a traditional bank account.

 After the funds have settled, they can withdraw their money from an ATM in cash.
 The process isn’t as straightforward as simply turning RLC into dollars or pounds.
 But the extra step doesn’t take long, and overall the cashout process is simple.